DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 discreetly from their workplaces while doing their day jobs, and their discretion while exposing themselves to the webcam becomes a part of the thrill for the audience as well.
-Yet, all these performers accept tokens, and the ‘realness’ of the ‘coworker exposing herself’ shatters only if the audience is presented with a ‘workspace’ composed of a desk in an empty room and the performer does not do any work other than exposing herself and asking for tokens.
+Yet, all these performers accept tokens, and the 'realness' of the 'coworker exposing herself' shatters only if the audience is presented with a 'workspace' composed of a desk in an empty room and the performer does not do any work other than exposing herself and asking for tokens.

 Exchange of tokens, and the performers demand for tokens for continuing the show can be considered as a marker of sex work.
-But even this is not a clear marker, since it is possible to see the sex workers appearing on their channel declaring they are not ‘working,’ they are just there to ‘talk,’ and socialize with their audience.
-In some cases, the performers who don’t accept tokens - and therefore appear as they are only interested in erotic pleasure - draw their audience to other sources of commercial exchange.
-For example, *BusinessLady* describes herself as a sexually active financially secure professional businesswoman who is seeking erotic thrill on chaturbate.com.[^16_Ozgun-Talking_7] She writes on her profile page; “I work hard and have way too much stress in my life… I do this for fun.
+But even this is not a clear marker, since it is possible to see the sex workers appearing on their channel declaring they are not 'working,' they are just there to 'talk,' and socialize with their audience.
+In some cases, the performers who don't accept tokens - and therefore appear as they are only interested in erotic pleasure - draw their audience to other sources of commercial exchange.
+For example, *BusinessLady* describes herself as a sexually active financially secure professional businesswoman who is seeking erotic thrill on chaturbate.com.[^16_Ozgun-Talking_7] She writes on her profile page; "I work hard and have way too much stress in my life… I do this for fun.
 I don't get to read much of the screen because I am busy pleasuring myself… If you join my room and I do not seem to be putting on a show, it is because I am resting.
 I may work on cam, and have even read articles aloud to viewers.
-It may be boring, so change the channel.”
-She explains the fact that she accepts token as: “Any tokens / tips are donated to a respected 501(c)(3) animal rescue charity.
-I wish I could prove this, but it really is the truth.”
-But her profile page directs her more than 6,500 followers to her personal blog on Blogspot, where she shares her experiences and fantasies in writing, and also offers a paid membership for her fan club that gives free “phone sex in every other month” and privileged treatment for “free private 1 on 1 camera time.”
+It may be boring, so change the channel."
+She explains the fact that she accepts token as: "Any tokens / tips are donated to a respected 501(c)(3) animal rescue charity.
+I wish I could prove this, but it really is the truth."
+But her profile page directs her more than 6,500 followers to her personal blog on Blogspot, where she shares her experiences and fantasies in writing, and also offers a paid membership for her fan club that gives free "phone sex in every other month" and privileged treatment for "free private 1 on 1 camera time."

-*Vnmses*, who is one of the most popular performers on that same site, whenever she is online, gives us one of the best examples of ‘realness’ as such.[^16_Ozgun-Talking_8] Her performances are almost intimate live-broadcasts of the everyday life of a dissatisfied suburban American teenager.
+*Vnmses*, who is one of the most popular performers on that same site, whenever she is online, gives us one of the best examples of 'realness' as such.[^16_Ozgun-Talking_8] Her performances are almost intimate live-broadcasts of the everyday life of a dissatisfied suburban American teenager.
 In contrast with the heavy makeup and forced welcoming smile of the third-world sex